December

 Partnership transforms Children’s behavioral and mental health

-The Children’s Collaborative, a transformative partnership announced in the spring between UMMC and Mississippi Children’s Home Services (MCHS), envisions a state-wide, integrated behavioral and mental health-care system that will ultimately reduce costs and improve quality of care.
+The Children’s Collaborative, a partnership between UMMC and Mississippi Children’s Home Services, envisions a statewide, integrated behavioral and mental health care system that will reduce costs and improve quality of care.

-Supported by a $5 million grant awarded by the Center for Medicare and Medicaid Services and the Mississippi Division of Medicaid, this unique public/private partnership is the first of its kind in the nation.
+Supported by a $5 million grant from the Center for Medicare and Medicaid Services and the Mississippi Division of Medicaid, this public-private partnership is the first of its kind in the nation.

-According to Dr. Susan Buttross, professor of pediatrics and chief of the Division of Child Development and Behavioral Pediatrics, one in five children suffers from a mental or behavioral health problem, and less than 20 percent receive treatment.
+According to Dr. Susan Buttross, one in five children suffers from a mental or behavioral health problem, and fewer than 20 percent receive treatment.

-During the next 18 months, the Children’s Collaborative will be working to ease the burden placed on the caregiver by partnering with the child’s pediatrician, often the first point of contact for the family when seeking behavioral health services.
+Over the next 18 months, the Children’s Collaborative will work to ease the burden on caregivers by partnering with pediatricians, often the first point of contact for families seeking behavioral health services.

-UMMC’s Center for the Advancement of Youth will serve as a gateway for families to enter the Children’s Collaborative’s system of coordinated care.
+UMMC’s Center for the Advancement of Youth will serve as the gateway for families to enter the system of coordinated care.

-Following a comprehensive assessment at the Center for the Advancement of Youth, children served through the Children’s Collaborative are then seamlessly directed to various UMMC pediatric specialists and/or to community-based behavioral health services provided by MCHS.
+Following a comprehensive assessment, children will be directed to UMMC pediatric specialists or to community-based behavioral health services provided by MCHS.

-MCHS will offer this behavioral health care in the home and community of the child in one of the 11 outpatient offices located around the state.
+MCHS will deliver care in the home and community through 11 outpatient offices across the state.

-Over the course of the project, the Children’s Collaborative also plans to develop a telehealth network within these 11 offices to help these children and families access other UMMC pediatric sub-specialty services, such as endocrinology and pulmonology.
+The initiative also plans to develop a telehealth network to expand access to pediatric subspecialty services such as endocrinology and pulmonology.